 She said, “Oh, it’s Onigiri”.
 I was still confused.
 She told me she takes steamed white rice and adds tiny pieces of vegetables and fish for calcium.
 What a genius idea.
 All she had to do after making them was wrap them up and it was the perfect meal to travel with for an outing.

-I made them for Kenya's dinner tonight.
-You should have seen his eyes light up when I put one on his tray.
-By cooking the rice to make it sticky, he was able to hold it, bite into it and eat the little pieces of rice that stuck to his fingers.
-I even had a little remaining fish and vegetables in the food processor that he wanted to eat off the spoon.
-Later my husband came down looking for a snack, popped one in his mouth, and grinned from ear to ear.
-They're awfully delicious.
-He asked me to make him a batch!
+So, I made them for the kids for dinner one night.
+You should have seen their eyes light up when I put them on their plates.
+This recipe is great for small children too!
+By cooking the rice to make it sticky, it makes it super easy for them to hold it, bite into it and eat the little pieces of rice that stick to their fingers.
+If you have a little leftover fish and vegetables, throw them in the food processor that he wanted to eat off the spoon.

 - 1 cup short or medium grain white rice

 - 8 baby carrots

 - 1 piece sole, or any mild white fish